Napa Valley

 Staying

-Hotel prices in Napa are high.
-Carneros Resort and Spa is exceptional but expensive (from $500/night in season).
-Milliken Creek Inn is smaller, quieter, and costs somewhat less.
-The town of Napa itself has more affordable options than St. Helena or Yountville; staying there and driving north to the better wineries is a sensible compromise.
+Hotel prices in Napa are high relative to the surrounding region.
+Carneros Resort and Spa is exceptional and expensive (from $500/night in season).
+Milliken Creek Inn is smaller, quieter, and costs less.
+The town of Napa itself has more affordable options than St. Helena or Yountville; staying there and driving north gives access to the better wineries without the premium.

 When to Go

-Harvest (late August through October) is the most interesting time: crushers running, the smell of fermenting grapes on the roads, and an energy in the wineries that isn’t present in quieter months.
-It’s also when everyone else comes.
-March through May has better availability, lower prices, and mustard flowers blooming between the vines.
+Harvest (late August through October) is the most interesting time: crushers running, the smell of fermenting grapes on the roads, energy in the wineries that doesn’t exist in quieter months.
+Also when everyone else comes.
+March through May has better availability, lower prices, and yellow mustard flowers blooming between the vines – a specific visual that the harvest season crowds never see.